nasa-gibs/mrf/doc/MUG.md

 The JPEG compression is a well know lossless image compression, tuned for good visual quality combined with good compression.
 Since JPEG is a well known format, the MRF tiles compressed as JPEG are suitable for serving as web tiles.
 Depending on how the GDAL MRF was built, the MRF/JPEG format can handle 8 and sometimes 12 bit data.
-The 12 bit option is only available when the GDAL internal libJPEG is used and the GDAL 12bit JPEG is enabled.
-MRF/JPEG can handle up to 10 bands in pixel interleave mode.
-Note that only 8 bit JPEGs with 1 or 3 bands are suitable for web tile services in most cases.
+MRF with JPEG can handle up to 10 bands in pixel interleave mode.
+Note that only 8 bit JPEGs with 1 or 3 bands are suitable as web tile services in most cases.
 The MRF `QUALITY` output option value is directly passed to JPEG library as the Q (quantization) factor, with the default value being 85.
 Note that the JPEG Q value does control the output quality and size, but it is not linear.
 For the exact interpretation of Q, please consult JPEG documentation.
-Values between 0 and 100 are supported, the reasonable range being between sixty and eighty five, larger values producing visually better results at the cost of increased size.
+Values between 0 and 100 are supported, the reasonable range being between 60 and 85, larger values producing visually better results at the cost of increased size.
 For three bands interleaved, a couple of encoding options are available, controlled via the `PHOTOMETRIC` setting.
 The default setting should be used most of the time.

 The valid choices for the `PHOTOMETRIC` setting are: